 Keep in mind that side effects vary even between two people on the same treatment.
 That's because every person -- and every cancer case -- is unique.
 The good news is most side effects are temporary and there are ways you can manage them.

-Most lung cancer surgeries are a procedure called a thoracotomy.
+Most lung cancer surgeries involve a procedure called a thoracotomy.
 The doctor cuts into your chest and spreads your rib cage open to get to the tumor.
 This is a major operation, and it takes weeks or months to recover.

 The side effects will vary based on how much of your lung was removed and which type of procedure you had, but here's an idea of what to expect and how to deal with it.